Types of inline skates: One-piece carbon boot

 In the 21st century, hockey skate makers began to experiment with composite shells inspired by these advances in speed skates.
-For instance, in 2004, Easton Sports filed for a patent on an "unitary shell" made from fiber-reinforced resin, with sections of integrated walls arising from the sole.
+For instance, in 2004, Easton Sports filed for a patent on a "unitary shell" made from fiber-reinforced resin, with sections of integrated walls arising from the sole.
 Easton's Synergy 1300C came out in 2005, with a unitary shell made with carbon and aramid fibers.
 This is widely recognized as the first retail hockey skate with a composite shell.
 A rigid shell exacerbates inherent conflicts arising from key design goals for a hockey skate: being lightweight, economical, a firm support structure comprising an outsole and a quarter package, and lastly, fitting this support to the different foot shapes of individual players.
 The fitting issue can be mitigated by adding a layer of heat-moldable materials to the quarter package, such that a player can finish the final molding process of a boot at a skate shop or at home.
 Heat molding became possible in 2006, with the Easton Synergy 1500C.

 Other hockey makers take it one step further, creating a single, unbroken composite shell that also incorporates the "facing" portion where eyelets are located.
 These one-piece monocoque shells are almost usable by themselves as functional skate boots, if laced and mounted with inline frames.
 With the advent of "one-piece" shells, the traditional hockey boot construction is now known as employing a two-piece shell, comprising a quarter package attached to an outsole.
 A heat-moldable monocoque shell requires no breaking-in, unlike traditional hockey skates.
 All tuning needs are done by baking skates in an oven before wearing them, as often as needed.